mfrontczak/ifis-programowanie-ii-2022/lab/03_inheritance.md

         if self.tier == 'hobbyist':
             print("Do paid stuff for hobbyist.")
         elif self.tier == 'professional':
-            print("Do paid stuff for professionas.")
+            print("Do paid stuff for professionals.")
         elif self.tier == 'corporate':
             print("Do paid stuff for corporate.")